amrvac/amrvac/doc/par.md

 steady-state computations, one may gain in shock sharpness by reducing this factor to a positive value smaller than 1.

-For calculations involving magnetic fields (variable b0_ is positive), `BnormLF=T` actually uses the Lax-Friedrichs flux expression for the normal magnetic field component in HLL and HLCC methods.
-This improves robustness.

-When using the HLLC scheme variants, for HD, MHD, SRHD and SRMHD there is an optional additional flattening in case the characteristic speed at the contact is near zero.
+When using the HLLC scheme variants, for HD, MHD there is an optional additional flattening in case the characteristic speed at the contact is near zero.
 This is activated by setting `flathllc=T` (its default is false).
 One can also solve some potential noise problems in the HLLC by